 Computer Science is the study of how computers and computer systems work and how they are constructed and programmed.
 From the design of computers to programming, Computer Science has broadened applications in areas as diverse as science, engineering, mathematics and the arts.
 Computer Science has replaced ICT in the National Curriculum from September 2014 and we are pleased to offer a varied and exciting curriculum all the way through Key Stages 3, 4 and 5.

-The Computer Science faculty boasts excellent facilities, including a new classroom within the recently opened I Block.
+The Computer Science faculty boasts excellent facilities.
 All of our Computer Science facilities are well equipped with the most modern technologies running the latest industry standard software.
 Our teaching spaces provide room for practical activities as well as theory based work.

-We also have a range of additional hardware to support practical and investigatory style work, this includes; Raspberry Pis; BBC Micro:Bits; Arduino Boards; Pico Boards; Vex Robots; and much more!
+We also have a range of additional hardware to support practical and investigatory style work, this includes; Raspberry Pis; BBC Micro:Bits; Vex Robots; and much more!

 The faculty is well staffed with subject experts who are passionate about both their subject and teaching.
-Sandringham School is a lead school in the Computing at Schools Network of Excellence.
-This status recognises the quality of our curriculum as well as the outreach and support we provide to other schools locally.
+Sandringham School is a lead school in the Computing at Schools Network of Excellence and is home to a NCCE Computing Hub.

 Our Computer Science curriculum is both fun and stretching, covering aspects of computer science, digital literacy and creativity.
 The areas of study offer students broad experiences within the subject area.
 Over the course of Key Stage 3, students will have experienced and studied many different areas of Computer Science to give them a taste of what the subject entails.